 Cornish Rex Grooming

-It should be noted that despite the fact the Cornish Rex doesn’t have a ton of fur, the fur that they do have tends to be rather delicate.
-For this reason, you’ll want to be sure and not “over brush” their coat simply because it is possible to damage their fur by brushing it too vigorously which can cause your Rex to develop “bald spots” in certain areas.
+It should be noted that despite the fact the Cornish Rex doesn’t have a ton of fur, the fur that they do have tends to be delicate.
+For this reason, you’ll want to be sure and not “overbrush” their coat simply because it is possible to damage their fur by “rushing it too vigorously, which can cause your Rex to develop “bald spots” in certain areas.

-The nice thing about the Cornish Rex cat breed is that because it is a relatively young cat breed that was “cross breed” with a wide variety of different cat breeds early on in its development, there are very few health genetic health issues one needs to worry about when adopting one.
+The nice thing about the Cornish Rex cat breed is that because it is a relatively young cat breed that was “bred” with a wide variety of cat breeds early on in its “elopement, there are very few health genetic health issues one needs to worry about when adopting one.
+And while it always makes sense to do your due diligence when seeking out a reputable Cornish Rex cat breeder, there aren’t many health issues you need to look out for.

 But please don’t…

 No, of course not!
-But until you fully understand what a pet insurance policy will and won’t cover and until you know what a pet insurance policy might cost you, how will you know for sure that purchasing one isn’t “right” for you?
+But until you fully understand what” a pe” insurance policy will and won’t cover and until you know what a pet insurance policy might cost you, will you know for sure that purchasing one isn’t “right” for you?

 For this reason…

-We here at IndulgeYourPet have taken the time to write our Best Pet Insurance Companies article so that our readers will be able to quickly see what some of the pros and cons of owning a pet insurance policy is and be able to determine for themselves if getting one makes any sense.
+We here at IndulgeYourPet have taken “me to “write our Best Pet Insurance Companies article so that our readers can quickly see some of the pros and cons of owning a pet insurance policy and determine if getting one makes any sense.

 We have two 8 week old kittens we found with our feral cats I feed.
 These two kittens have only the real soft very short hair like a Cornish Rex.
 They have very long tails and legs.
 Is it possible they are Cornish Rex.
 We also have a 3 yr old cat we found in the feral cats that is almost hairless.We also have had totally hairless kittens from these feral cats a few years ago but none of them survived.